 - The West Point Gallery – Also located on the First Floor, this gallery showcases the importance of West Point during the Revolutionary War.
 It also shows how the Academy started.

 - The History of the US Army Gallery – Located on the second floor.
 Additional displays are located here that offer information regarding the construction of the Panama Canal, the Gulf War, Desert Storm and much more…

 - The Large Weapons Gallery – Located in the Sub-Basement of the Museum, this is probably the most impressive part of the museum.
-Here visitors have the luck of seeing cannons, tanks and a First Word War Tank.
+Here visitors have the luck of seeing cannons, tanks, and a First World War Tank.

 The History Behind the Visitors Center

 “The original Visitors Center was officially opened May 1, 1952, in the field artillery sheds at the south end of post — a site now occupied by the provost marshal’s office.
 The subsequent Visitors Center opened September 1, 1989” It has recently been renovated and adds to the splendor of the area.

 “In its more than 150 years as a public museum the West Point Museum has been housed in several locations.”
 Although always on the United States Military Academy at West Point campus, it was moved from several locations until its permanent home was found.

 Finally, in 1988, the museum was moved to its current location in Olmsted Hall at Pershing Center.”

 The museum also offers the Cadets a place to learn about war artifacts that is important for their training.

 Is the West Point Visitors Center & Museum Worth the Visit?

 You all know that I would not recommend any place to you that I felt would not be worth a visit.